hwiley-dev/Collaborative-Scrapping-node.js/README.md

 ## GET SCRAPPY

 This is the beginning of an experimental, collaborative scraper.
-A hope with this repository is that ways of ethical scrapping can indeed exist.
+A hope with this repository is that we can explore ethical and collectively beneficial ways of scrappin'.

-### REQUIREMENTS
-- Node.js

-### To Start
+### Quickstart

 in root directory,